sodadata/docs/soda-sql/warehouse.md

 ## Create a warehouse YAML file

 You need to create a warehouse YAML file for every warehouse to which you want to connect.
+If you're warehouse uses multiple schemas, you need to create one warehouse YAML file per schema and use unique names for each warehouse file.

 You can create warehouse YAML files manually, but the CLI command `soda create yourwarehousetype` automatically prepares a warehouse YAML file and an env_vars YAML file for you.
 (Use the env-vars YAML to securely store warehouse login credentials.
 See [Env_vars YAML](#env_vars-yaml) below.)

 When you execute the `soda create yourwarehousetype` command, you include options that instruct Soda SQL in the creation of the file, and you indicate the type of warehouse, a specification Soda SQL requires.
 Use `soda create --help` for a list of all available warehouse types and options.